data-preservation-programs/singularity/docs/cli-reference/datasource/add/sftp.md

    singularity datasource add sftp [command options] <dataset_name> <source_path>

 DESCRIPTION:
-   --sftp-ciphers
-      Space separated list of ciphers to be used for session encryption, ordered by preference.

-      At least one must match with server configuration.
-This can be checked for example using ssh -Q cipher.

-      This must not be set if use_insecure_cipher is true.

-      Example:

-          aes128-ctr aes192-ctr aes256-ctr aes128-gcm@openssh.com aes256-gcm@openssh.com

-   --sftp-key-file-pass
-      The passphrase to decrypt the PEM-encoded private key file.

-      Only PEM encrypted key files (old OpenSSH format) are supported.
-Encrypted keys in the new OpenSSH format can't be used.

-   --sftp-shell-type
-      The type of SSH shell on remote server, if any.

-      Leave blank for autodetect.

-      Examples:
-         | none       | No shell access
-         | unix       | Unix shell
-         | powershell | PowerShell
-         | cmd        | Windows Command Prompt

    --sftp-use-insecure-cipher
       Enable the use of insecure ciphers and key exchange methods.